This post contains affiliate links which means if you make a purchase we might receive a small commission at no additional cost to you.

 - 1 teaspoon cumin

 - 1 pint half and half

 - 1 10 oz can Rotel

 - 4 pickled jalapeños diced

 - chili powder for garnish

-Slowly add half and half, continuing to stir and bring to a simmer.
+Slowly pour in half and half, continuing to stir and bring to a simmer.
 Remove pan from heat and add cream cheese stirring until melted

-Return pan to low heat and add cheeses, stirring until melted
+Return pan to low heat and add cheeses, stir until completely melted and blended

-Stir in Rotel and jalapeños and cook until heated throughly.
+Stir in Rotel and jalapeños and cook until heated thoroughly.
 (Do not boil)

 Transfer to serving bowl, garnish with chili powder and optional green onions.